Committed to

 Pedal the Pacific

-In 2019, Unity Precision Manufacturing’s founders Ron and Irene Van Essen sponsored their granddaughter, Christina Van Essen, in Pedal the Pacific.
-The annual 1,700-mile bike ride from Seattle to San Diego raises awareness about the injustices of domestic sex trafficking.
+Unity Precision Manufacturing’s founders Ron and Irene Van Essen sponsored their granddaughter, Christina Van Essen, in Pedal the Pacific.
+This annual 1,700-mile bike ride from Seattle to San Diego raises awareness about the injustices of domestic sex trafficking.

 Pedal the Pacific is dedicated to raising advocates who believe that no voice is too small to make a difference.
 Christina rode and raised funds to support the Refuge Ranch in Austin, Texas, a place of healing and restoration for sex trafficking survivors.